 We will have opportunity to engage in cooking and eating the traditional Tooro food like ‘firinda’ and others.
 Depending on the day of the week, we have opportunity to visit a weekly village market with its colorful array of fruits, vegetables and clothing.
 Here we shall also enjoy the traditional music and dance from Tooro.

 Today after our morning breakfast, we will transfer to Kibale national park to experience the chimpanzee in the primate capital of East Africa and the community living adjacent to the park.
-The drive to Kibale is about 30 minutes.
 We shall check in to our lodge and transfer for a culture experience in the adjacent community.
-The tour stops by the villages’ primary school, church, and traditional healer.
-You will learn about the role of women in the village and traditional ceremonies, and the history of Bigodi told through the story of the “Village of Two Tribes.”
+The tour allows you to have a coffee experience in a home, banana bear brewing, basketry, medicine man etc.

 Income from this activity is invested in education, health, sanitation and improving the livelihood of local residents.
 It is also used to help raise awareness of the value of biodiversity through music, dance, and drama performances at local schools.